Amazon Affiliate Agreements and Terms of Service (TOS)

+Amazon affiliate program rules can be confusing.
 Those are the top things that will get you banned.
 Of course, Amazon reserves the right to ban anyone for any reason.
 The most important thing is to follow the rules above, create great content that attracts an audience and send those visitors to Amazon with total transparency.

 Having an Amazon affiliate website is a great way to get started in the affiliate marketing world.
 Create a niche site around an audience you can resonate with and people will buy from your links in reviews and other content.
 Just be sure to follow the rules.

 Do many people get banned from the Associates program by Amazon?

 Unfortunately yes.
 It is a fairly common thing to happen.

 What is the most common reason for being removed from the Associate’s program?